The best wine cellars in Paris

 Otto

-Inspired by Japanese counters, Otto is the brainchild of Michelin-starred chef and MOF Éric Trochon.
-While the plates are inspired by Japanese izakayas, the cellar plays a bold role, with a selection of natural wines and artisanal sakes.
-The wine list is sharp and eclectic, showcasing unpretentious vintages from confidential estates and committed winemakers.
-Food and wine pairing is an art in its own right here, marrying chiselled natural keels with precise, tasty bites.
-All this is enjoyed in a sober, hushed setting, where saffron velvet banquettes contrast with the sobriety of rough wood.
+Inspired by Japanese countertops, Otto is the project of Michelin-starred chef and MOF (Meilleur Ouvrier de France) Éric Trochon.
+If the inspiration of izakaya The Japanese influence is evident in the dishes, and the wine cellar plays a bold role with a selection that blends natural wines and artisanal sakes.
+The wine list, refined and eclectic, showcases unpretentious wines, favoring small, independent estates and committed winemakers.
+Here, food and wine pairing is an art form in itself, where carefully crafted natural wines are matched with precise and flavorful bites.
+All of this is enjoyed in a simple and intimate setting, where saffron velvet banquettes contrast with the understated beauty of raw wood.

-In the hustle and bustle of the Saint-Germain district, L'Avant-Comptoir du Marché is an institution.
-There are no printed menus here; everything hangs from the ceiling, like an invitation to look up and trust the moment.
-Wine is served by the string, accompanied by tapas with a French accent: melting Iberian ham, fish tartar with virgin oil, or crispy artichokes to dip in a flavorful anchoïade.
+In the bustling Saint-Germain district, L'Avant-Comptoir du Marché is a true institution.
+Here, there are no printed menus; everything hangs from the ceiling, inviting you to look up and trust in the moment.
+Wine is served by the glass, accompanied by tapas with distinctly French flair: meltingly tender Iberian ham, fish tartare with virgin olive oil, or crisp baby artichokes to dip in a flavorful anchovy sauce.

 14, rue Lobineau, Paris 6e